 The quality of work in any craft can be discussed in terms of technical proficiency (technique), innovation (creativity), critical skills (judgement), etc. One aspect, sophistication, was stipulatively defined as the craftsman’s level of engagement with the current conventions of their profession.
 Such sophistication is a social phenomenon, usually stemming from an education.
 It is the opposite of naïveté.

 Procida took Georges Braque as an example of a consummately sophisticated artist and then took the contrasting examples of Mike Disfarmer, Henri Rousseau and the Talking Heads to illustrate that new insights and approaches often spring from naïveté.
 Disfarmer’s photography is the best of these examples: The photographer worked in an obscure periphery with antiquated methods and was never recognized as an artist in his lifetime, probably not even in his own mind, but through perseverance (grit) and talent he made strikingly honest, beautiful portraits of ordinary people, enhanced by a lack of conventional poses etc.

 Procida’s core argument is simple: Conventions can stifle innovation.
-It would be easy to extend this argument by adding that many programmers exhibit a guild mentality stemming from the higher difficulty and lower accessibility of programming in past decades and the desire of any guild to limits its own size, controlling supply and therefore wages.
-Certainly there are areas of programming, particularly security, embedded and high-performance applications, where the term “engineering” is easily justified and the naïve programmer would do more harm than good, but for the purpose of everyday utility programming, Procida’s argument is good and his presentation was excellent.
+It would be easy to extend this argument by adding that many programmers exhibit a guild mentality stemming from the higher difficulty and lower accessibility of programming in past decades and the desire of any guild to limit its own size, controlling supply and therefore wages (or social esteem).
+There are areas of programming, particularly security, embedded and high-performance applications, where the term “engineering” is easily justified and the naïve programmer would do more harm than good, but for the purpose of everyday utility programming, Procida’s argument is adequate.